 The following year, the non-resident tax indicated in the previous point must be presented if there are days that the property has not been rented and has been at the disposal of its owner, but paying the proportional part corresponding to the days that the property has not been rented.

 As you can see the application of non-resident taxes is not simple.
-So, to avoid penalties from the Tax Agency, please contact your real estate lawyer at Imont Legal Services in Madrid, Murcia or Costa Blanca every year to comply with your tax obligations.
+So, to avoid penalties from the Tax Agency, please contact your real estate lawyer at Imont Legal & Taxes in Madrid, Murcia or Costa Blanca every year to comply with your tax obligations.